piter104/Obiektowe/README.md

 You have to install ncurses library on Linux to run this.

 And then run script "./compile_nano" which wil create compiled execution file.
-Then just run created file like normal script wit "./proba" command
+Then just run created file like normal script with "./proba" command.